kiran-91/Customer-Churn-using-Neural-Networks/README.md

-# Customer Churn Prediction using Artificial Neural Networks
+# Customer Churn Prediction using Artificial Neural Networks hi hello

 ## Project Overview
 This repository contains a machine learning project for predicting customer churn using Artificial Neural Networks (ANN).
 The project includes a Streamlit web app that allows users to input customer data and predict whether the customer is likely to churn.
 The model is trained on historical customer data, preprocessed, and visualized using TensorBoard to track the learning process.